top of page

 Inspire Behavioral Learning Call of the Wild Camps nature camp boy reading science books 7

-• Nature-Themed Language Arts Enrichment: literacy activities with differentiated curriculum for grades K-5, such as story time with colorful and engaging books, singalongs, and movement; nature journaling; reading and perspective taking with animal facts; creating story elements in the "story mountain"; creative writing, crafting and illustrating wilderness adventure stories and nature poems based on the senses (what you see, hear, smell, taste, and touch on your hike); skits; mapmaking; choose your own adventure stories; teamwork by coauthoring stories; dinosaur and animal Mad Libs comedy; bios of brave and inspiring naturalists, activists, and wildlife artists; and more!
+• Nature-Themed Language Arts Enrichment: literacy activities with differentiated curriculum for grades K-5, such as story time with colorful and engaging books, singalongs, and movement; nature journaling; reading and perspective taking with animal facts; creating story elements in the "story mountain"; creative writing, crafting and illustrating wilderness adventure stories and nature poems based on the senses (what you see, hear, smell, taste, and touch on your hike); skits; mapmaking; choose your own adventure stories; teamwork by coauthoring stories; animal Mad Libs comedy; bios of brave and inspiring naturalists, activists, and wildlife artists; and more!

 • Nature-Themed Play and Free Play: playing animal fact versions of hide and seek and chase games; crafting and playing animal "Guess Who?" and forest "I Spy" games; scavenger hunts with pictures and riddles; treasure hunts; creative field games with an environmental science twist; tree climbing, races, and obstacle courses; child-directed play, such as playing on play structures, building forts/teepees and fairy houses in the Create-With-Nature Zone, log climbing, pretend play, bubbles, ball play; and more!